robins35/map_editor/README.md

 On Linux:

+Install gems: bundle

 Install node: apt-get install nodejs

 Install npm: apt-get install npm

-Install grunt: npm install -g grunt-cli

-Install browserify: npm install grunt-browserify --save-dev

-Install contrib watch: npm install grunt-contrib-watch --save-dev
+npm install

+Due to a bug in npm, you may have to install a certain version of ajv to get the warnings to go away: npm i ajv@6.0.0

 --------------------

-Run: `grunt` to watch code changes, so it will automatically comiple es6 to JS
+> Run: `grunt` to watch code changes, so it will automatically comiple es6 to JS

+npm run build

 Run the rack server with: `rackup config.ru -o 0.0.0.0`